mstable/MIPs/MIPS/mip-35.md

 The analysis assumptions are:

-* Meta Vault base APY: 7.5%
+- Meta Vault base APY: 7.5%
-* Tranches’ coverage: 30%
+- Tranches’ coverage: 30%
-* Burn rate: $150k
+- Burn rate: $150k
-* Surplus fees threshold: $200k
+- Surplus fees threshold: $200k
-* Fee-sharing: 30%
+- Fee-sharing: 30%
-* Hypothetical amount covered by fee-sharing: $800k
+- Hypothetical amount covered by fee-sharing: $800k
-* TVL growth rate: 15% the first year and 10% the second year
+- TVL growth rate: 15% the first year and 10% the second year

 As an outcome, a break-even point will be reached on the 14th month.
 The MTA token holder will entirely fill the hypothetical gap between mStable treasury par value and IDLE market value (MTA holder P&L).
 Treasury holdings will always be above $1.5m in net value, guaranteeing sustainability and business continuity in the long term.

 The applied fee structure mirrors the existing [Best Yield and Yield Tranches performance fees](https://docs.idle.finance/products/fees), but it can be revisited with Meta Vault integration.

+## Copyright

+Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).